 The main reason why the mass affluent is not assailed by hate groups is because the mass affluent is still a working class group.
 The mass affluent didn’t inherit their money, they earned it through hard work.
 The biggest gripe about the rich is the unfair advantages they use to get ahead.

-When parents can buy their mediocre kid’s way into elite private universities and then use business hookups to land their privileged children high paying jobs, people get pissed off.
-I remember several of my classmates at Goldman Sachs who were there simply because their parents were GS Asset Management clients or senior government officials.
-There are thousands of bright students who never get a chance to get ahead because they either can’t afford to go to the best college possible, or lost out to more connected students.
+When parents can buy their mediocre kid’s way into elite private universities that pisses people off.
+When parents use business hookups to land their privileged children high paying jobs, that’s no good.
+I remember several of my classmates at Goldman Sachs who were there simply because their parents were GS Asset Management clients.
+Either that, or their parents were senior government officials.

 Mass Affluent Definition By Income (Low Hurdle)